Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: General Discussion

 \subsection{Concluding remarks}

-Our study underscores post-histories as an overlooked resource for formulating strategies to combat the propagation of misinformation.
-While we are optimistic about others building upon our work, it is essential to recognize the challenges of relying on public APIs to obtain post-histories.
-Notably, the data in our research was obtained using the Twitter API for academic research.
-However, Twitter (now X) since restructured its pricing model and excluded user timelines and Tweets from the free tier.
-This change renders studies similar to ours unfeasible for most scholars who are unlikely to be able to afford \$5,000 monthly for the Pro tier.
-Whereas we appreciate how advances in generative AI have put pressure on social networks, we hope our findings not only contribute to the scientific community but also serve as evidence—both to funding bodies and the platforms themselves—that facilitating reasonably priced access to individual-level post-history data can yield substantial benefits.
+Our study highlights users' post histories on social media as an overlooked data source for formulating strategies to mitigate the spread of fake news.
+While we are optimistic about others building upon our work, we recognize the challenges of relying on public APIs to obtain post histories.
+Notably, the data in our research was obtained using the first version of the Twitter API.
+Since then, Twitter (X) has restructured its pricing and data accessibility via the free tier.
+As such, studies like ours are now unfeasible for scholars who cannot afford to pay the considerable monthly subscription for a higher tier.
+We hope that our findings not only contribute to the scientific community, but also remind both funding bodies and social media platforms that facilitating reasonable access to social-media APIs is important.

 \setstretch{1.0} \restoregeometry \newgeometry{margin=1in}